lokesh/lokesh-dhakar/src/places.md

 ## To-do

+- [ ] Fetch comments for checkins
+Do this by first fetching checkins.
+Then for each venue, fetching checkin.
+Set up code that we only get new check-ins moving forward and only for those venues do we get full venue data.

 - [x] Clickable cities, states
 - [x] Clickable categories
-- [ ] Show count and percentage of new spots.
+- [x] Show count and percentage of new spots.
 - [ ] Add loading indicator
+- [ ] Show favorites?
+- [ ] Mobile dropdown for location too long

 # How the filtering works - outdated